 Wichita, KS, Schools Offering CAD Design Programs

-While there are only two schools located directly in Wichita that provide programs in CAD design, two other institutions within 50 miles of the city also offer these types of programs.
+Three schools located within 50 miles of Wichita offer CAD programs.
 CAD design programs are found primarily in community colleges and technical institutes, and they typically award certificates or associate's degrees.
 Related programs that also include CAD training are available, such as those in mechanical engineering technology and manufacturing engineering technology.

 One technical school and one community college around Wichita are examined more closely here.
 Find details about coursework, lab experiences and degrees awarded.

-- At Wichita Area Technical College, students can find certificate and 2-year degree programs in mechanical, engineering and architectural design.
+- At Wichita State University - Campus of Applied Sciences and Technology (WSU Tech), students can find certificate and 2-year degree programs in mechanical, engineering and architectural design.
 The campus is located within Wichita's city limits, about 12 miles northeast of the downtown area.

 - Butler Community College offers a few CAD-related certificate and degree programs in engineering technology.
 The college is based 30 miles northeast of the downtown Wichita area.